rust-lang/rust/README.md

 Note: `deny` produces errors instead of warnings

+### Running clippy from the command line without installing

 To have cargo compile your crate with clippy without needing `#![plugin(clippy)]` in your code, you can use: